newatoms/guides/slack-guide/readme.md

 With [Slack](https://slack.com/) we say goodbye to email.
 Well, certainly for all internal communication.

-When you become part of New Atoms you will get an invite, this wil enable you te become part of the New Atoms Slack team and join all our channels.
+When you become part of New Atoms you will get an invite, this will enable you to become part of the New Atoms Slack team and join all our channels.

 ### Channels